 - Local website Soo Today.com passes on local road closures from the Ontario Provincial Police.

-- The Ministry of Transportation for Ontario posts interactive maps providing traveller information for the province.
-This includes a north central region as well as including the Soo.
+- The Ministry of Transportation for Ontario posts interactive maps providing traveler information for the province.
+This includes a north-central region as well as including the Soo.

 Driving Facts for Sault Ste.
 Marie Ontario